top of page

 CONSECRATION PRAYER

-On the night when he was given up to death,
+Before he was given up to suffering and death,

 he took bread and offered you thanks.